Getting Into Shape

 It can be hard to balance work and home life, especially in the beginning.
-You may have to adjust your standard of living a bit to make ends meet or put off that family vacation you were planning to meet a last-minute client request.
+You may have to adjust your standard of living a bit to make ends meet or put off that family vacation you were planning for over a year to meet a last-minute client request.
 Are you and your family willing to make short-term sacrifices for the potential long-term gains?
 Are your relationships strong enough to weather the inevitable conflicts between work, family and play?

 You may want to take a few minutes and use a startup assessment tool or two to see if you’re ready to give your business what it takes to succeed.
 The Small Business Administration has an excellent one.

 No, this isn’t the child’s game by the same name.